 At Bend Preschool our focus is the child as a whole.
 Social Emotional development is a critical building block helping students through out their academic lives.
 Utilizing small group interactions, story telling, dealing with “hard things” like waiting for another child to finish play before beginning their play, learning to use words for our needs and desires- being in Preschool helps to develop the Social Emotional frame work our students need to be successful in their academic years.

 Academics play a part during our morning activities.
-Students utilize Experience Early Learning curriculum (also known as Mother Goose Time).
+Students utilize Experience Early Learning curriculum (also known as Mother Goose Time, see link for more details).
 This is an outcomes based curriculum allowing teachers to scaffold learning based upon student needs.

 Outdoor play is perhaps our favorite high light in all of our programs.
 Getting outside is vital to the mental health of our students… and gives everyone a chance to spend a little extra energy.
 Digging in the dirt, climbing a wall, negotiating rocks, passing through dark slides, picking blackberries, making mud pies -this is what childhood is about at Bend Preschool.
 Students love to dig and plant gardens in the spring and enjoy the veggies grown by summer.